 Because the original opening sequences of the cartoons were removed and replaced with standardised, non-crediting title cards on The Bugs Bunny/Road Runner Hour, I had no way of knowing that certain animation directors presided over the cartoon careers of particular characters or pairs thereof.
 Thus, for many years, I just regarded the Warner Brothers cartoons as a homogeneous mass, with each one stylistically indistinguishable from the others.
 I thought that the three men, Robert McKimson, Friz Freleng, and Chuck Jones, listed at the end of every Bugs Bunny/Road Runner Hour, together created each cartoon with equal labour and conceptual input.

 In fact, it was not until the Warner Brothers cartoon Golden Jubilee videotapes were distributed in 1985 and I read notation by Leonard Maltin on the videotape jackets to A SALUTE TO CHUCK JONES and A SALUTE TO FRIZ FRELENG that I learned about the specially delegated nature of cartoon animation at Termite Terrace and later Warner Brothers cartoon studios.
 Cartoon directors worked routinely with same characters and character combinations, and Isadore (Friz) Freleng's trademark pairings were Bugs Bunny and Yosemite Sam, Tweety and Sylvester, and Sylvester and Speedy Gonzales.
 Here was the man behind the exploits- and occasional maladies- of three of my youth's greatest heroes, specified from the three cartoon animation unit leaders responsible for the super-stylised Looney Tunes and Merrie Melodies, 1948 to 1964.
-I did not intend to favour the work of Friz Freleng; it just so happened that the cartoons by which I was most delighted- and unnerved- in my formative years were directed by Friz Freleng, written by Warren Foster (Freleng's longest-serving provider of story ideas), and cartoon-animated by Gerry Chiniquy, Virgil Ross, Arthur Davis, Ken Champin, Manuel Perez, Ted Bonnicksen, etc., with layouts by Hawley Pratt (the stalwarts of Warner Brothers Cartoon Animation Unit # 1).
+I did not intend to favour the work of Friz Freleng; it just so happened that the cartoons by which I was most delighted- and unnerved- in my formative years were directed by Friz Freleng, written by Warren Foster (Freleng's longest-serving provider of story ideas), and cartoon-animated by Gerry Chiniquy, Virgil Ross, Arthur Davis, Ken Champin, Manuel Perez, Ted Bonnicksen, et cetera, with layouts by Hawley Pratt (the stalwarts of Warner Brothers Cartoon Animation Unit # 1).